Finding the Right Planning and Budgeting Software To Suit Your Needs

 The point to the peer groups is to ensure that the product comparisons we make in The Planning Survey make sense.
 The products are grouped together as we would expect them to appear in a software selection short list.

-To make a proper choice, a buyer should first segment the market into the types of product that match his or her organization’s requirements.
+To make a proper choice, buyers should first segment the market into the types of product that match their organization’s requirements.
 Peer groups are intended to help with this task.

 Peer group segmentation is based on four key factors:

-- Specialization – Is the vendor a performance management/planning specialist or does it offer a broader portfolio of enterprise software for a variety of business requirements?
+• Specialization – Is the vendor a performance management/planning specialist or a business software generalist, offering a broader portfolio of enterprise software for a variety of business requirements?

 The KPIs